-- ▶ The estimated length of time it will take the CTC to begin generating income - ► The amount of start up "cash" needed to sustain the CTC, until income is generated - ► The actual expenses that will be generated by the program - ► The appropriate fee(s) you will need to charge in order to recover the expenses that are generated by the program
+- ▶ The estimated length of time it will take the CTC to begin generating income - ▶ The amount of start up "cash" needed to sustain the CTC, until income is generated - The actual expenses that will be generated by the program - ► The appropriate fee(s) you will need to charge in order to recover the expenses that are generated by the program

+Discussion Point: Emphasize that the business planning tool is designed to assist them in creating a Sustainable CTC and to achieve the outcomes specific to the MEPI and IIE project goals (listed on the previous page).

+Review the components of the curriculum:

+Elements of the curriculum include the participant handbook, as well as the:

+- CTC Action Plan Template

+- CTC Business Plan Template

+- CTC Cost Recovery Financial Tracking Tool

+- CTC Implementation Guide Template

+- Recovery Statement

+If possible, hold up each component in hard copy, but also walk them through the CD version to show them how to access the components.

+Introduce the concept of Cost Recovery and review the points listed on this page and the next regarding what considerations participants will need to make as they create their plan.
-- ▶ How many participants you can realistically serve at any one time. - ▶ What the hours of operation will be for the CTC and how many classes can be offered during those hours. - ► How much staff will be required to service those classes, prepare schedules and maintain the operation of the CTC.

-Consider how your new service relates to the mission of the overall organization and how the CTC can grow successfully and independently of the organization.

-The planning processes you will use to create your CTC plan is divided into several components.
+How many participants you can realistically serve at any one time.
+What the hours of operation will be for the CTC and how many classes can be offered during those hours.
+How much staff will be required to service those classes, prepare schedules and maintain the operation of the CTC.
+Group Analysis: Divide participants into small groups and ask each group to talk about how Consider how your new service relates to the mission of the overall organization and how the CTC can grow successfully and independently of the organization. they can successfully relate the CTC to their overall organization but create a successful CTC program that is self- The planning processes you will use to create your CTC plan is divided into several components.
 The Action Plan Template and Implementation Guide Template are tools to assist you in planning and implementing the plan you write.
 The Business Plan Template itself is divided into 6 parts and an optional 7th.
 The specific parts are listed below.

-- 1. Action Plan

-- 2. Business Plan Template

-- ► Contact Information Page and Executive Summary

-- ► Organization Description

-- ► The Market

-- Operations

-- ► Sales & Marketing

-- ► Financials

-- ► Optional Add-Ons

-- 3. Implementation Guide
+Action Plan Business Plan Template sustaining.
+Bring the small groups back together and process what each group discovered.
+Contact Information Page and Executive Summary Organization Description The Market Operations Sales & Marketing Financials Optional Add-Ons Implementation Guide Capture the ideas on a flip chart or white board so groups can refer to these as they work through their development process.
 Once you complete your business plan document, it will be presented in the order you see above, however you will develop one of the components in a different order, saving the Executive Summary for last.

-In addition to the elements listed above, you will also have a Cost Recovery Financial Tracking Tool designed to assist you in tracking the dollars you will receive and spend for your CTC.
-This tool has been set up to automatically calculate your "recovery" process.
+Discussion Point: Review the development process and emphasize that each step in the In addition to the elements listed above, you will also have a Cost Recovery Financial Tracking Tool designed to assist you in tracking the dollars you will receive and spend for your CTC.
+This tool has been set up to automatically calculate your "recovery" process. planning process builds on the previous step.
 Finally there is a Recovery Statement that will assist you in identifying how you can reinvest surplus revenue generated by your CTC back into the program.

-As you move through this guide, we will explore each area in detail to assist in the development process.
+Make reference to the financial tools: As you move through this guide, we will explore each area in detail to assist in the development process.
+Cost Recovery Financial Tracking Tool Recovery Statement Note that details on how to use those items will be discussed later in the curriculum.

-Benefits of the Development Process
+Benefits of the Development Proce SS ----------------------------------- ----

+NIT MENA